 - Concussions and Head Trauma

-Resulting from falls, crowd crushes, or being struck by flying objects or equipment.
+Falls, crowd crushes, or being struck by flying objects or equipment cause concussions and head trauma.

 - Spinal Injuries

-Often caused by falls, trampling, or accidents involving heavy objects or structural failures.
+Falls, trampling, or accidents involving heavy objects or structural failures may create serious spinal cord injuries.

 - Sprains and Strains